-The three universities summarized below include two national universities and a private art college with fine arts and multimedia programs.
-Each of the three schools offers both undergraduate and graduate programs in film and cinema studies, including majors in movie and television production, new media and screenwriting.
+Students interested in film and cinema studies can find both undergraduate and graduate programs in film and cinema studies, including majors in movie and television production, new media and screenwriting.

 University of California in Los Angeles

 |School Highlight: Famous alumni include Francis Ford Coppola and James Dean.|

 University of Southern California in Los Angeles

 |School Highlight: Famous alumni include George Lucas and Will Ferrell.|

-The University of Southern California (USC), the state's oldest private research school, ranked tied for 25th among national universities in 2015, according to U.S. News and World Report.
+The University of Southern California (USC), the state's oldest private research school, ranked tied for 23rd among national universities in 2017, according to U.S. News and World Report.
 The university is home to the USC School of Cinematic Arts, one of the most prestigious film programs in the country.
 At the school, students can pursue programs in film and television production, screenwriting and interactive media, among other areas.
 Individual programs culminate in an undergraduate or a graduate degree.

 Art Center College of Design in Pasadena, CA

 |School Highlight: The filmmakers who brought you the movies Armageddon and 300 studied at the Art Center College of Design.|

-Top Film and Cinema Studies Degree Programs
+Top Film and Cinema Studies Programs

-- CUNY College of Staten Island in Staten Island, NY, offers bachelor's and master's given in film and video studies.
+- CUNY College of Staten Island in Staten Island, NY, offers bachelor's and master's degrees in film and video studies.